bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/5 Material fatigue/S-N curves.md

 ![[Pasted image 20211203123513.png]]

-Also note that [[S-N curves]] are not very accurate so should not be used for determining the safe life of structures
+Also note that [[S-N curves]] are not very accurate so should not be used for determining the safe life of structures.
+They are more a way of displaying the general behiaviour of a given material under specific conditions

 #### Notable features
 - [[fatigue life (material fatigue)]]